-Construction is underway on our new visitor center that will be adjacent to the relocated parking.
-Designed by Steven Blatt Architects of Portland, this two and three-story shingled building will provide three times the square footage of the current single story visitor center.
 Guests will enter through the central lobby with access to an expanded membership area, guest services, an information kiosk, restrooms and the gift shop.
 A separate snack bar will be located on the terrace behind, with bench seating.
 Groups will have a dedicated entrance near a bus parking area.
 Staff and volunteers will enter though a separate side entrance.

 Entry Court and Gardens

 The entry court and gardens adjacent to the new visitor center will feature a blend of native and ornamental plants, as well as stonework inspired by our Maine landscape set amid a brick terrace.
-There will also be accessible parking and a drop off area.
+There will also be accessible parking and a drop-off area.

 Parking and Infrastructure

 A bridge is a strong metaphor, suggesting a connection between two places, or crossing a threshold.
-When guests exit the visitor center, they will proceed across a 200 foot long and 12 foot wide pedestrian bridge that crosses over part of a large forested wetland.
+When guests exit the visitor center, they will proceed across a 200-foot long and 12-foot wide pedestrian bridge that crosses over part of a large forested wetland.
 The bridge ends at a raised terrace that will overlook the conservatory and surrounding gardens.

-Horticultural Research and Propagation Center + Homestead
+Plant Nursery and Horticultural Research Center + Homestead

 The homestead will also be rebuilt to provide a space for learning and classes with a stronger emphasis on food and food security.
-This will include demonstrations of year-round home scale fruit and vegetable production, as well as classes on preserving and serving these foods and more.
+This will include demonstrations of year-round, home-scale fruit and vegetable production, as well as classes on preserving and serving these foods and more.
 This will also be an area that will provide a continued focus on sustainability, including expanded composting, water conservation and alternative energy projects.

 Expanded Education Campus

 Our current education area will benefit not only from the added space due to moving administrative staff out of the Bosarge Family Education Center and into the new visitor center, but also from the eventual addition of an expanded education campus around it.
-This campus will include our current education building, a new youth education building and a “wet classroom” for hands-on learning, an expanded facility for our therapeutic horticulture program and a Center for Professional Horticulture, among other things.
+This campus will include our current education building, a new youth education building and a “wet classroom” for hands-on learning, an expanded facility for our Horticulture Therapy program and a Center for Professional Horticulture, among other things.
 The Center for Professional Horticulture will provide vocational and continuing education for green industry professionals and those seeking a career in the fields of public horticulture, lawn care, landscape design and installation, nursery management and arboriculture.

 Conservatory + Pond, Bog and Stream Gardens

 The conservatory and surrounding gardens will be installed in what has historically been a parking area here at CMBG.
-With parking moved to the periphery, the conservatory and a 250,000 gallon pond and surrounding gardens will be installed in its place.
-This pond will include a pump station, and will be available 24/7 to local first responders.
+With parking moved to the periphery, the conservatory and a 250,000-gallon pond and surrounding gardens will be installed in its place.
+This pond will include a pump station and will be available 24/7 to local first responders.
 A stream and bog garden will also be added, expanding the diverse plant communities on our property and creating better habitats for wildlife.